apache/accumulo-website/_docs-2/getting-started/table_design.md

 Since Keys in Accumulo are sorted lexicographically by default, it's often useful to encode common data types into a byte format in which their sort order corresponds to the sort order in their native form.
-An example of this is encoding dates and numerical data so that they can be better seeked or searched in ranges.
+An example of this is encoding dates and numerical data so that they can be better sought or searched in ranges.

 The lexicoders are a standard and extensible way of encoding Java types.
 Here's an example of a lexicoder that encodes a java Date object so that it sorts lexicographically: